michael105/minilib/minicore/udevrd/README.txt

 		-B : daemonize and go into background

 	udevrd-update.sh [inputfile] [outputfile]

 		Update the binary config file [outputfile] (default: /etc/udevrd.conf.bin) from the settings found in [inputfile] (default /etc/udevrd.conf) and trigger udevrd to reload its config.

+		uid's and gid's are translated to its numerical presentation, in order to save a few kilobytes for udevrd and to prevent the need to have a passwd and group file accessible to udevrd.

+		Therefore the configuration file has to be compiled for every system with different users and groups again.

 	udevrd-appendconfig.sh [inputfile] [udevrd-path]